Wednesday, December 31, 2014

 Irene Dunne and Cary Grant fight over Mr. Smith.

 comedy classic stars the incomparable Irene Dunne and Cary Grant as Lucy and Jerry Wariner.
 The plot revolves around Lucy and Jerry’s marital woes.
 Each becomes suspicious of the other, which eventually leads them to divorce court.
 After the divorce, Lucy and Jerry are consumed with foiling each other’s new romantic interests.
 Is the awful truth the fact that Lucy and Jerry are still in love?
-Few stars clicked the way Dunne and Grant due; each brings out the best in the other.
+Few stars click the way Dunne and Grant do; each brings out the best in the other.
 Fortunately for us, they made two more classic films: My Favorite Wife (1940) and Penny Serenade (1941).

 9. Deanna Durbin: Winnipeg’s Sweetheart—Anyone who has read this blog knows that I’m an unabashed Deanna Durbin fan.
-I could watch her movies everyday of the week and still not get tired of them.
+I could watch her movies every day of the week and still not get tired of them.
 She had a charming screen presence that is hard to define.
 This post was written for the O Canada blogathon.
 It’s an expanded piece on a post I wrote about Durbin several years ago.

 8. “Bringing Up Baby” 4th film in Screwball Comedy series screened February 11, 2014—The classic Howard Hawks screwball comedy is a fan favorite today, but not so when originally released.
 The film, starring Cary Grant and Katherine Hepburn had a short run at New York’s Radio City Music Hall where it was quickly replaced (after one week!) with Jezebel.
 It’s hard to know what turned off fans in 1938 because today it’s considered one of the top comedies of all time.